shamansir/cayley-rust/README.md

 * API change: Rather a thought to think on: This `mutable self` passed everywhere may be solved with being a bit more functional and stopping using method chains — and using tuples or vectors of enum-values instead, then iterating and mapping over them;
-So, i.e. `Path` may appear as enum and be passed as a tuple of values:
+So, i.e. `Path` may appear as `enum` and be passed as a vector of values:
 `( Has(Predicate("foo")), Tag("bar")), And((..., ..., ...)), Out(...) ), ( All, )`;
 On the other hand, this way looks not so easy to read the whole thing as an actual chain of operations, in comparison to method chains; Linked lists, then?
 Or operator overloading?
 Or macros?